-The Hidden Gems of the United States Travel Scene
+The Hidden Gems to Add to Your Travel Bucket List for the United States

 Get to these hidden gems in the USA before everyone else discovers them!

 Whether you’re looking for beaches or mountains, wineries or boutiques, this list of the top 10 hidden vacation spots in the United States will have you getting off the beaten path while still having an epic trip.

 Read on for why I chose each of these spots, what makes it special, top things to do, and where to stay while there.

 My husband’s family is from Michigan and he grew up spending part of every summer vacation in the Traverse City area of Michigan.
 The first time he brought me there, I was shocked!
 After all, I grew up in Minnesota, not that far from Michigan; how did I not know about the wonders of upstate Michigan?

 After a few more trips, I’m here to tell you that the Traverse City and its surrounding areas may be the USA’s best kept travel secret.

 It has wineries (don’t miss visiting the gorgeous Chateau Chantal!), it has gorgeous sand dunes, it has excellent restaurants and breweries…it even plays host to the National Cherry Festival!
 (Held each July in Traverse City, coinciding with the 4th of July.)
 The shores of Lake Michigan look more like they’re from the oceanfront instead of a lake.
 Plus, there are dozens of smaller lakes all around the region that make for wonderful boating or lazy days reading on the dock.